 The Dating Tactic Of Ignoring The Person You Like So They Can Chase You

 So here it is… the great game of all games.
-Here is the scenario: I met John and I really had a great time talking to him on Thursday.
-It’s Saturday and I spot John at a party jus as I knew he would be.
-I am going to pretend I don’t see him and wait until he notices me.
-Maybe he’ll come over.
-I will let him CHASE ME.
+Here is the scenario: Kelly met John and had a great time talking to him on Thursday.
+It’s Saturday and she spots John at a party as she knew she would.
+Kelly pretends that she does not see John until he notices her first.
+Maybe he’ll CHASE her to let her know that he is interested in her.

 How many of us have done this and how many of us still do?
-We wait for the other person to CHASE us.
+We wait for the other person to initiate and chase after us.
+It is the ultimate validation of being wanted.
 We giggle as we run away much to slow to get away in the hopes of being caught.
-There are even books written about how to do execute this tactic to get the one you like to declare their true feelings for you.
+There are even books written about how to do execute this tactic to get someone you like to declare their true feelings for you.

 First you entice and make the person feel a connection to you, and then you disconnect allowing them to miss you, tease with a re-connection and continue back and forth connecting and disconnecting until you’re blue in the face.